CNC Machining and fuselage

 Installing laser cut supports

 With a detailed CAD model and manufacturing drawings, our design engineers could work out the size and weight of the finished model, and choose the best materials to manufacture the model to the client’s specifications.
 The model had areas for gyroscopes to be installed, which would then measure how the plane behaves during the ditching simulation.

-While the model making team assembled and glued together the wooden planks needed to create the fuselage, the internal wooden support structure was designed and created using CAD designed by our design engineers, and manufactured using our laser cutter.
+While the scale model makers assembled and glued together the wooden planks needed to create the fuselage, the internal wooden support structure was designed and created using CAD designed by our design engineers, and manufactured using our laser cutter.

 The finished model

 The fuselage was then shaped using one of our CNC machining centres, creating a smooth aerodynamic finish, while the wings, tail and engine sections of the plane were machined separately.
 All parts of the aeroplane were painted to a colour scheme designated by the client.

 A metal support structure was built into the wings, to allow an electromechanical wing flap system to be implemented.
 This would allow the model aeroplane to mimic wing flap landing manoeuvres, to give a more realistic ditching test.
 The model was then assembled by hand with the utmost care, to make sure the dimensions and weight of the model were in line with the client’s tight specifications.

 To accurately measure the dimensions of the model aeroplane, a FARO arm was used; this is a portable CMM (Co-ordinate Measuring Machine) which could be used to compare the finished model with the original CAD and the manufacturing drawings.